 Top 10 Castles to explore in Scotland

 Scotland is home to some of the most magnificent and enchanting castles in the world, and there are thousands of these unique and powerful sites across the land.
-Each and every one plays a crucial part in our rich history, and you are bound to come across them on your travels, but with some easier to stumble upon than others, here is our top 10 Scottish castle list!
+Some ruined and some still lived in to this day!

 1. Edinburgh Castle

-We have to start with the most obvious right?
 In the heart of the capital city, perched upon castle rock, the iconic Edinburgh Castle dates back to the Iron Age.
 This historical fortress is world famous, and was a key player in various pivotal moments in Scotlands past, including the Wars of independence and Jacobite risings.

 The castle is possibly one of the biggest tourist attractions in the country, with millions of visitors from all around coming to explore the impressive site every single year.